Counting conjugacy classes in groups with contracting elements: Preliminaries

 The next tool in our study is the (exponential) negiligibility of a class of barrier-free elements.
 A set $X$ in $G$ is called \textit{generic} if

 as $n\to \infty$.
 It is called \textit{exponentially generic} if

 for some $\epsilon>0$ and all $n\gg 0$.

-Following \cite{YANG11}, a subset $X$ of $G$ is called \textit{growth tight} if $\e X<\e G$.
-If $G$ has purely exponential growth then the growth tightness of a subset is equivalent to the exponential genericity.
+By definition, a subset $X$ of $G$ is called \textit{growth tight} if $\e X<\e G$.
+If $G$ has purely exponential growth then the growth tightness of a subset is equivalent to its exponential negiligibility.

-We now refine a notion of barriers in a geodesic discussed in \cite{YANG11}. \begin{defn} Fix constants $\epsilon, M>0$ and a set $P$ in $G$. \begin{enumerate} \item Given $\epsilon>0$ and $f\in P$, we say that a geodesic $\gamma$ contains an \textit{$(\epsilon, f)$-barrier} if there exists an element $t \in G$ so that
+We now recall a notion of barriers on a geodesic and an element from \cite{YANG10}. \begin{defn} Fix constants $\epsilon, M>0$ and a set $P$ in $G$. \begin{enumerate} \item Given $\epsilon>0$ and $f\in P$, we say that a geodesic $\gamma$ contains an \textit{$(\epsilon, f)$-barrier} if there exists an element $t \in G$ so that